Menu Close

 2. A dialogue box will appear.

-3. Select JPEG and adjust the quality to make sure the file is between 800KB – 1.5 MB.
+3. Select JPEG and adjust the quality to make sure the file is between 200KB – 600KB.

 4. Make sure you have the checkbox for “Progressive” selected.

-5. Leave the height and width alone to ensure it will be the same size as your animation.
+5. Leave the height and width alone to ensure it will have the same dimensions as your animation.

 6. Click Save.
 Choose where you want to save the image.